What is the purpose of an interview?

 An interview allows an employer to evaluate your professionalism, ability to express ideas, and fit with their organization.
 For you, an interview is an opportunity to weave the facts listed on your resume into a story while demonstrating strong communication and interpersonal skills.
 It's also a time for you to ask well-prepared questions (see below) and determine whether the organization is a place you'd like to work.

 How can I practice?

-- You can schedule a practice interview with a member of the Student Engagement Center staff via Handshake.
+- You can schedule a practice interview with our staff via Handshake.

 - When recruiters come to campus, consider signing up for interviews even if you're not sure if you're interested in the position.

 - Take advantage of opportunities to speak in public, whether it's the Power & Privilege Symposium, the Whitman Undergraduate Conference or an optional presentation in class.

 - The Center fOr Writing and Speaking (COWS) has speaking fellows trained to help students with their oral communication skills.

 Reserve the Interview Suite

 The Interview Suite is a quiet, distraction-free space in the Student Engagement Center which students may reserve without cost to make professional phone calls (think phone and Skype interviews, volunteer outreach, etc.).
 To schedule a time in our Interview Suite in Reid 225, please fill out this form.

 To get help in making the most of your interview, check out these tips.